-The Restrict Allowed Requesters option is used to select Keyfactor Command security roles that a user must belong to in order to successfully enroll for certificates in Keyfactor Command via this CA. (NOTE: With this option checked, you must include at least one role in the Allowed Requester Security Roles table for enrollment to work).
-This option is supported for all CAs, but it must be used for Microsoft CAs where integrated authentication is not supported and EJBCA CAs.
+- Microsoft CAs where Windows integrated authentication is not supported.
 Integrated authentication is generally supported for Microsoft CAs, Keyfactor CA gateways, or Keyfactor CA management gateways on servers joined to the local Active Directory forest in which Keyfactor Command is installed and any Active Directory forests in a two-way trust with this forest.
 Since Keyfactor Command cannot make use of the access control model of the CA itself to determine which users can enroll for certificates at either a template or CA level without using integrated authentication, this setting replaces that functionality.
-This setting is similar to setting request certificates for the selected security roles at the CA level on a Microsoft CA.
+This setting is similar to setting request certificates - · EJBCA CAs.